Deel vs Remote: 2026 EOR Comparison

 They run their own legal entities in the countries where they operate.
 Direct control means stronger compliance and intellectual property protections.

-Remote charges a flat $699 per employee monthly on annual plans, with no hidden fees or minimum commitments.
+Remote charges a flat $599 per employee monthly on annual billing ($699 if you pay month-to-month), with no hidden fees or minimum commitments.
 The fixed structure makes budgeting more predictable.

 The platform covers onboarding, payroll, benefits, and compliance.
 Document collection, background checks, tax registration, and ongoing administration are included.